-Economic analysis has shown that his would only require a £800,000 investment over the next 10 years to train a small proportion of the current public sector workforce of speech and language therapists, teachers of the deaf and audiologists to embed 12 Auditory Verbal Therapists in the NHS and local services in Wales, whilst supporting some of the most vulnerable children directly.
-This would enable all deaf children under the age of 5 in Wales the opportunity to access this specialist early support.
+Economic analysis has shown that his would only require a £800,000 investment over the next 10 years to train a small proportion of the current public sector workforce of speech and language therapists, teachers of the deaf and audiologists to embed 12 Auditory Verbal Therapists in the NHS and local services in Wales.
+This would enable all deaf children under the age of 5 the opportunity to access this specialist early support.

 Furthermore, analysis has shown that, across the UK, investing in Auditory Verbal therapy and professional training would deliver £152 million of economic benefit over 10 years, rising to £11.7 billion within the next 50 years, through improved quality of life, employment prospects, lower costs of schooling and avoided injuries.
+Crucially Auditory Verbal therapy maximises the investment already being made in the Newborn Hearing Screening Programme and hearing technology, including hearing aids and cochlear implants.
 Other developed countries like Australia, New Zealand and Denmark already provide state funding for this therapy, and Wales should strive to match this.

 AVUK is pleased to already be engaging on a local and regional level with local authorities and health boards in Wales to increase the number of qualified Auditory Verbal practitioners supporting deaf children.
 For example, two Teachers of the Deaf based in North Wales are currently undertaking AVUK's foundation course in the Auditory Verbal approach.
-However, operating solely on a local level will not effectively address the postcode lottery of support, opportunities, and outcomes that deaf children currently face across the country.